vsallaberry/libvsensors/README.md

 This lib uses vlib (<https://github.com/vsallaberry/vlib>).

 NOTE: This is a work in progress, this lib is not fully operational yet.
+Please have a look at vsensorsdemo (<https://github.com/vsallaberry/vsensorsdemo>) to see how to use the lib and what it is doing at the moment.

 ## System requirements
 - A somewhat capable compiler (gcc/clang), make (GNU,BSD), sh (sh/bash/ksh)